Social Licence Initiative

 All submissions made become official Committee documentation on submission.

-If you would like your submission to remain confidential, please include this in your submission note along with your specific reason for request.
+If you would like your submission to remain confidential, please include this in your submission - in the submission note, or the email title - along with the reason for requesting confidentiality.